 What are the best cheap wireless earbuds?

-Topping our list of the best cheap wireless earbuds is the Samsung Galaxy Buds Plus.
-While Samsung sells it for $119, the buds can be had for almost $50 less at select retailers, placing it below the $100 mark.
-Expect strong audio and access to several features tied to Samsung’s Galaxy ecosystem, along with some of the lengthiest playtimes in the category.
-The variety of color options is enticing as well.
+Topping our list of the best cheap wireless earbuds is the Samsung Galaxy Buds 2.
+These buds have recently dropped down in price, going for as low as $99.
+Expect strong audio and access to several features tied to Samsung’s Galaxy ecosystem, along with a variety of cool features.
+The different color options are enticing as well.

-The $59 Anker Soundcore Liberty Air 2 fills the No. 3 spot with great all-around performance.
+The $79 Anker Soundcore Liberty Air 2 Pro fills the No. 3 spot with great all-around performance.
 Its strong feature set is also something you won’t find on many sub-$100 rivals.
-Not too far behind is the Edifier NeoBuds Pro, a model that surpasses expectations with hi-fi sound quality and strong noise cancellation at a low price.
+Not too far behind is the Creative Outlier Pro ANC, a model that surpasses expectations with hi-fi sound quality and strong noise cancellation at a low price.

 Check out our full rankings of the best cheap wireless earbuds you can purchase right now!